codeface-io/LSPService/README.md

 	* Get the resulting binary from `.build/<target architecture>/release/LanguageServiceHost`.
 	* Upload the binary to where your users should download it.

-3. Let your editor encourage the user to download and run the LSH.
+3. Let your editor encourage the user to download and run the LSH:

 	* Give a short explanation for why the LSH is helpful.
 	* Offer a convenient way to download and save the LSH.

 ### As the User of an Editor

-Of course, we assume here the editor supports the LSH.
+Of course, we assume here the editor supports the Language Service.

 1. Download and open the LSH app.
 It's named "LanguageServiceHost".
 It will run in Terminal, and as long as it's running there, the Language Service is available.
-2. Check that the Language Service is indeed available: Open this adress in your browser: <http://localhost:8080/languageservice>
+2. Check that the Language Service is indeed available: Open <http://localhost:8080/languageservice>.
 3. Set the language server locations (file paths) for the languages you want to have supported.
-	* The LSH offers a command line interface for that.
-After it starts running in Terminal, it explains all  commands there.
+	* There's a command line interface for that.
+After the LSH starts running in Terminal, the Language Service explains its commands there.
-	* The LSH automatically locates the Swift language server (if Xcode is installed) and it guesses the location of a [python language server](https://github.com/palantir/python-language-server).
-But generally, it still needs help with locating language servers.
+	* The Language Service automatically locates the Swift language server (if Xcode is installed) and it guesses the location of a [python language server](https://github.com/palantir/python-language-server).
+But in general, users still have to locate their language servers manually.

 ## API